whitehead/plaac/cli/README.md

 so that scores are monotonic with window length.
 If other behavior is desired, check the protein length column and filter results as needed.

 The file [```src/scer_fg_28.fasta```](https://github.com/whitehead/PLAAC/blob/master/cli/src/scer_fg_28.fasta) contains the names of the yeast proteins and their prion-like domains (PrLDs) used to compute the foreground frequencies for the algorithm.

+### Documentation updates for developers

+If new columns are added, developers should rebuild the documentation for the web UI by first outputing the headers by running against a dummy file:

+    java -jar target/plaac.jar -i dummy.txt -d > plaac_headers.txt

+Convert the plain text output to `.haml` by running:

+    ./build_docs.py plaac_headers.txt > ../web/views/_plaac_headers.html

+Then committing the updated documentation to git.